leeknowlton/moxie-demo-frame/README.md

 ## Airstack Validator

-This project includes the Airstack validator, which is crucial for earning Moxie rewards when users interact with your Farcaster Frame.
-The validator is automatically integrated into the Frame's functionality.
+This project includes the Airstack validator, which you need to earn Moxie rewards when users interact with your Farcaster Frame.

 ## API Routes